 - 1. Provide a tractor "Wet Kit" that has operating parameters of 10 GPM minimum to 30 GPM maximum.
 Consult factory for options when the Tractor PTO pump capacity is in excess of 30 GPM. - 2.
 PTO Pump must include a pressure relief valve set to a maximum relief pressure of 3000 psi. - 3.
 "Wet Kit" must include a 10 μm return line filter housing and 10 μm filter within the "usable service life" condition.
 The filter must be capable of flow greater than the maximum PTO GPM capacity.
 A new filter installed at startup is recommended. - 4.
+Tractor "Wet Kit" must be flushed with fresh oil prior to hooking to trailer. - 5.
 "Wet Kit" should include clean fresh hydraulic oil as required for your application.
-(Food Grade Hydraulic Oil used when specified). - 5.
+(Food Grade Hydraulic Oil used when specified). - 6.
 The trailer was tested with Chevron Rando HD ISO 32 hydraulic oil (Standard) or (Fuchs FM Food grade as specified) that is used for common operating temperatures and conditions.
 Refer to chart below for ISO viscosity ranges required for your specific application and operating conditions.
 For additional information consult the National Fluid Power Association recommended practice T2.13.13-2002 Fluid Viscosity Selection Criteria for Hydraulic Motors and Pumps.

+ISO Tomp °E Tomp °E Tomn ° E Tomp ° E

-ISO Temp °F Temp °F Temp ° F Temp ° F
+Temp °F Temp °F Temp ° F Temp ° F

 Viscosity Low High Pour Pour

 Grade Point Point

 Hydraulic Food

 Oil Grade Oil

 ISO 22 5 131 -33 NA

 ISO 32 18 147 -27 16

 ISO 46 29 164 -22 16

-- 6. Hydraulic Oil and Filters should be inspected and maintained to ensure service life is within usable service limits. - 7.
+- 7. Hydraulic Oil and Filters should be inspected and maintained to ensure service life is within usable service limits. - 8.
 Tractor PTO Pressure and Return Line Hoses should be inspected for damage and wear.
 Prior to connecting hoses, Pressure and return lines must be confirmed for proper orientation.
-Failure to connect lines properly can result in equipment damage and/or bodily harm, including serious injury or death. - 8.
+Failure to connect lines properly can result in equipment damage and/or bodily harm, including serious injury or death. - 9.
 Refer to Owner's Manual for additional information or call the Trinity Trailer service department at 800-806-6852.